 A personal injury solicitor will go through every aspect of your claim with you, to ensure your accident at work claim or claim against the council for personal injury maximises your trip or fall compensation.

-Tripping over a wire can include tripping over electrical cable or telephone wires in an office or factory, heavy duty cabling in the street or ropes on a ship or dock, or even tripping over structural wires, such as steel rebars and other supports.
-The wire may be there on a permanent or temporary basis, such as inadequately protected wiring for factory equipment or cables being used by a temporary contractor, but either way if they cause an obstruction or hazard there may be a claim for tripping over a wire.
+Tripping over a wire can include tripping over an electrical cable or telephone wires in an office or factory, heavy-duty cabling in the street or ropes on a ship or dock, or even tripping over structural wires, such as steel rebars and other supports.
+The wire may be there on a permanent or temporary basis, such as inadequately protected wiring for factory equipment or cables being used by a temporary contractor, but either way, if they cause an obstruction or hazard there may be a claim for tripping over a wire.